 View Detailed Country Information: UNITED KINGDOM, BENELUX, GERMANY, FRANCE

-While each of the Benelux countries (Belgium, the Netherlands and Luxembourg) has its own strong national and cultural identity, a distinct language and its own economic strengths, there are also very close ties among the countries, and many U.S. companies employ a regional approach when doing business in the three countries.
-Careful consideration should be given regarding the market differences when employing a regional strategy, but there are definite advantages in considering the region as a whole.
+While each of the Benelux countries (Belgium, the Netherlands and Luxembourg) has its own strong national and cultural identity, a distinct language and its own economic strengths, there are also very close ties among the three countries, and many U.S. companies employ a regional approach when doing business with them.
 The location and logistics infrastructure in the Netherlands and Belgium make them ideal locations for broader European distribution facilities.
 Luxembourg has long been a world center for banking, finance and insurance.
 The Benelux countries all have favorable tax climates, well-educated and English-speaking workforces, and a favorable Ease of Doing Business Ranking from the World Bank.

 The views or opinions expressed here are solely those of the author(s) and do not reflect those of WEDC.
 WEDC is not responsible for the contents nor does WEDC guarantee the accuracy, completeness, timeliness or reliability of this information.